-The most popular and safest laser eye surgery is the LASIK procedure, or “laser-assisted in situ keratomileusis.”
+The most popular and safest laser eye surgery is the LASIK procedure, or Laser-Assisted In Situ Keratomileusis.
 It is a painless outpatient medical procedure that begins with a computer-guided laser cutting a small flap in the eye, folding it over, and then remodeling the corneal stroma.
-This usually takes less than a minute.
+This process usually takes less than a minute.
 The flap is then replaced and naturally heals quickly, allowing the patient to continue normal activity 24-72 hours after the procedure.
-LASIK is ideal for people who are at least 19 years old, have had an corrective lens prescription for at least a year, and suffer from moderate to light refractive error.
+LASIK is ideal for people who are at least 19 years old, have had a corrective lens prescription for at least a year, and suffer from moderate to light refractive error.

 Unfortunately for many people with more severe vision problems such as glaucoma or cataracts, LASIK simply isn’t an option.
 Luckily, however, corneal inlays such as the Raindrop® Near Vision Inlay are.
 The 10-minute process is nearly the same as LASIK except that instead of reshaping the cornea, a biocompatible lens is placed between the outer layer of the eye and the cornea.
 The inlay, which has a viscosity similar to the cornea, then forms to the shape of the eye and the patient can go about his or her business shortly thereafter.